Turmeric is an edible root used in cooking. It’s powdered into a bright yellow spice popular in Asian cuisine.

 If you can find a high-curcumin turmeric, one teaspoon turmeric likely has more than enough curcuminoids to be effective.
 Just make sure you use the spice every day for optimal benefits.

 Because of this, piperine can make supplements, especially herb-based ones, work faster and more effectively.
 It’s extracted and added to many supplements, including curcumin.

 Supplements combining curcumin with piperine are one of the most research-supported options for depression.
-A 2013 study showed curcumin with piperine was more effective than curcumin alone.
+A showed curcumin with piperine was more effective than curcumin alone.

 Alternative practitioners recommend using curcumin and piperine combined for best results.
 This may mean taking separate piperine supplements or adding black pepper to any turmeric-enhanced meals.

-About 1/4 teaspoon of black pepper (or 20 mg of piperine) should be enough.
+About 1/4 teaspoon of black pepper (or of piperine) should be enough.
 Always follow any dosage information on supplement labels.

 Although turmeric and curcumin are generally safe to ingest, side effects are possible with therapeutic use.
 These include:

 You may be able to reduce your risk for symptoms by starting with a smaller dose and gradually working your way up to the supplement’s recommended dosage.

 There’s no known maximum dose for turmeric or curcumin.
 It’s best to follow recommended doses, even though high amounts aren’t known to cause harm.

 If you’re taking antidepressants or other medication, talk to your doctor before adding turmeric, curcumin, or piperine supplements to your routine.
 Any supplement runs the risk of interacting with your medication.